Fly Away Home

-Fly Away Home dramatizes the actual experiences of Bill Lishman who, in 1986, started training Canada geese to follow his ultralight aircraft, and succeeded in leading their migration in 1993 through his program "Operation Migration".
+Inspired by true events, Fly Away Home dramatizes the actual experiences of Bill Lishman who, in 1986, started training Canada geese to follow his ultralight aircraft, and succeeded in leading their migration in 1993 through his program "Operation Migration".
 The film is also based on the experience of Dr. William J. L. Sladen, a British-born zoologist and adventurer, who aided Lishman with the migration.

 Plot

-After surviving a car accident in which her mother Aliane dies, 13-year-old Amy Alden is brought from New Zealand to Ontario, Canada, by her estranged father Thomas Alden, a sculptor and inventor, to live with him and his girlfriend Susan.
+After surviving a car accident, in which her mother Aliane dies swerving out the way of an oncoming truck, 13-year-old Amy Alden is brought from New Zealand to Ontario, Canada, by her estranged father Thomas Alden, a sculptor and inventor, to live with him and his girlfriend Susan.

 When a construction crew destroys a small wilderness area near the Alden home, Amy finds an abandoned nest of 16 goose eggs.
 Without Thomas, Susan, or her uncle David knowing, she takes the eggs and keeps them in a dresser in her father's old barn to incubate.
 When the eggs hatch, she is allowed to keep the goslings as pets.
 Thomas asks for help from local Animal Regulation officer Glen Seifert on how to care for the geese.
 Seifert comes over to the Alden house, and explains that the geese have imprinted on Amy as their mother.
-He explains that geese learn everything from their parents including migratory routes, but also warns Thomas that a private ordinance dictates that all domestic geese must have their wings pinioned (clipped) to render them flightless.
+He explains that geese learn everything from their parents including migratory routes, but also warns Thomas that an ordinance dictates that all domestic geese must have their wings clipped to render them flightless, so they don't communicate diseases with wild birds.
 He promptly tries to demonstrate the process with one of the goslings, which upsets Amy.
 Thomas throws Seifert off his property, only for Seifert to threaten the Aldens that if the birds start flying, he will have to confiscate them.

-Thomas decides to use an ultralight aircraft he had been constructing to teach the birds to fly and show them their migratory routes, but quickly realizes the birds will only follow Amy.
+Thomas decides to use his ultralight aircraft to teach the birds to fly and show them their migratory routes, but quickly realizes the birds will only follow Amy.
 Aided by his friend Barry, Thomas teaches Amy how to fly an ultralight aircraft of her own.
 David knows someone running a bird sanctuary in North Carolina, and arranges for the geese to go to the sanctuary.
 The birds have to arrive before November 1, or the sanctuary will be torn down by developers who plan to turn it into a coastal housing development.